WoltLab/docs.woltlab.com/docs/javascript/new-api_data-structures.md

 # Data Structures - JavaScript API

+!!! danger "These data structures are deprecated since version 5.4.
+Refer to our [migration guide](../migration/wsc53/javascript.md#replacements-for-deprecated-components) on how to replace them."

 ## Introduction

 JavaScript offers only limited types of collections to hold and iterate over